 - Plate and top with a fresh lemon slice, red pepper flakes, chopped parsley, and a drizzle of olive oil.

 Shrimp overcooks quickly so be mindful of how long you sear the shrimp.
-Shrimp is done cooking when they turn translucent and begin to shrivel up in size.
+Shrimp is done cooking when they turn pink & become opaque and begin to shrivel up in size.

 The sauce should be a looser consistency and not super thick.
 Add pasta water to achieve the desired consisteny.